-- a) Speech, such as epithets, jokes, derogatory comments or slurs, and propositioning.
-This includes inappropriate comments about appearance, dress, physical features, gender identification, or race-oriented stories and jokes. - b) Physical acts, such as assault, impeding or blocking movement, offensive touching, or physical interference with normal work or movement.
-This includes pinching, grabbing, patting, or making explicit or implied job threats or promises in return for submission to physical acts. - c) Visual acts, such as derogatory posters, cartoons, emails, pictures or drawings related to a protected classification. - d) Unwanted sexual advances, requests for sexual favors and other acts of a sexual nature, where submission is made a term or condition of employment, where submission to or rejection of the conduct is used as the basis for employment decisions, or where the conduct is intended to or actually does unreasonably interfere with an individual's work performance or create an intimidating, hostile, or offensive working environment.
+- about appearance, dress, physical features, gender identification, and race. - b) Physical acts, such as assault, impeding or blocking movement, offensive touching, or physical interference with normal work or movement.
+This includes pinching, grabbing, patting, or making explicit or implied job threats or promises in return for submission to physical acts. - Visual acts, such as derogatory, offensive or inappropriate, posters, cartoons, emails, pictures or drawings related to a protected classification. - d) Unwanted sexual advances, requests for sexual favors and other acts of a sexual nature, where submission is made a term or condition of employment, where submission to or rejection of the conduct is used as the basis for employment decisions, or where the conduct is intended to or actually does unreasonably interfere with an individual's work performance or create an intimidating, hostile, or offensive working environment.

-204.2.4.1 Guidelines for Identifying Harassment
+204.2.4.1 Other Examples of Conduct That Might Constitute Harassment